pallax03/Amusement-Park/README.md

 ## Running the project

+Compose:
-Run the database, is a MySQL server, that create a database called amusamentpark, and it will automatically  create and populate some tables.
+- a MySQL server, that create a database called amusamentpark, and it will automatically  create and populate some tables.
+- a Flask web app.

 ```console
 docker compose up --build